AIM-47 Falcon: Development for XF-108

 Problems with the motor during development led to the brief consideration of using a storable liquid-fuel rocket design, but was replaced instead by the Lockheed XSR13-LP-1 solid rocket.
 This lowered the top speed from Mach 6 to Mach 4.
 In this form, the GAR-9 started ground firings in August 1961.
-For air-launch testing at supersonic speeds the Republic XF-103 had originally been proposed as a test platform, but this aircraft was cancelled before reaching the prototype stage.
+For air-launch testing at supersonic speeds the Republic XF-103 had originally been proposed as a test platform, but this aircraft was canceled before reaching the prototype stage.
 Instead, B-58 Hustler s/n 55-665 was modified to house the AN/ASG-18 radar in a large protruding radome that gave it the nickname "Snoopy", and in-flight launches started in May 1962.

 Development for YF-12

 In 1960 Lockheed started development of the Lockheed YF-12 interceptor, as a lower-cost replacement for the F-108.
 The GAR-9/ASG-18 were moved to this project.
 The F-12 would have featured four flip-open internal weapons bays on the chines behind the cockpit, one of these filled with electronics.
 The F-12B bays were too small for the GAR-9, so the GAR-9B was developed with flip-out fins to reduce its diameter.
 It weighed 365 kg.